suhankins/detta.dev/src/pages/blog/get-that-cd-back.md

 # Conclusions

 1. Cyclops Level Builder, while really nice to have, is very clunky.
 For my next project I should probably learn how to use [func_godot](https://github.com/func-godot) instead, as it allows you to use more mature map editors like [TrenchBroom](https://trenchbroom.github.io/).
-2. Feedback for where punches actually hit is really bad, and a lot of players really figure it out.
+2. Feedback for where punches actually hit is really bad, and a lot of players struggled with figuring it out.
 I should've addressed it earlier and just made whole area in front of the player a hitbox.
 3. I think the overall art direction was stellar.
 With limited time and assets I had, going for GoldSrc mod style was the right move.
 4. There definitely should at least be an option to punch final boss.
 While I think the idea to have "final boss" who taunts you the whole game and then hides like a coward was pretty funny, people still wished they could beat him up.